na-na-hi/renget/archive/mmaib.md

 154 H: Diarnuit, Savan, Blancopolis, and Polaria join forces. aaa H: Negazion and Atlantis join forces aaa H: Coerce Cita Azur and Nero Eternalis to join them.
-220 H: Negazion loses Nero Eternalis
+220 H: Negazion loses Nero Eternalis to Blanc and Polarian forces.
-235 H: Atlantis lost Cita Azur
+235 H: Atlantis lost Cita Azur to Diarnuitian and Savanese forces 312 H: Kizuna Ai defeats Tyrannus Maopla at the siege of Blackstar Castle.
-312 H: Kizuna Ai defeats Tyrannus Maopla at Blackstar Castle 314 H: Diarnuit and Savan forces rout the last stand of Neptune Castle 315 H: Last pockets of resistance eliminated
+314 H: Diarnuitian, Savanese and Azurian forces rout the last stand of Neptune Castle.
+315 H: Last pockets of resistance eliminated
 316 H: The Sinking was enacted by the Celestium as punishment for Negazion and Atlantis, sinking the latter while reducing the former to an archipelago of barren wastelands.
 346 H: Kizuna Ai laid to rest after dying of old age and battle wear